Irish Air Corps: Organisation

 The Irish Air Corps is the air branch of the Irish Defence Forces.
-Headed up by Brigadier General Rory O'Connor, General Officer Commanding, Air Corps (GOCAC), the Air Corps comprises a staff headquarters, two air wings, two ground support wings, one independent squadron and the Air Corps College.
-The Air Corps' principal base of operations is out of Casement Aerodrome in Dublin.
+Headed up by Brigadier General Rory O'Connor, General Officer Commanding Air Corps (GOCAC), the Air Corps comprises a staff headquarters, two air wings, two ground support wings, one independent squadron and the Air Corps College.

 Brigadier General Seán Clancy was General Officer Commanding of the Air Corps from 2017 to 2019.